animazum/Bioinformatics-Pipeline-Project/README.md

 Be sure to have all the bam, bed and .txt files in the working directory You need samtools to run this script.

-I will upload a file with example bam and bed files in case that you need to do some testing before using larger files.
+I will upload a file with example bam and bed files in case that you need to do some testing before using larger files. (test BAM file was retrieved from https://github.com/brainstorm/)

 This program in intended to be capable to use an n number of bam or bed files.
 Also It only requires samtools and basic bash tools so practically any linux machine would be able to run it in no time.